bennColl-cs4387/Nath/Solo Fix/5th Solo Fix Report.md

 ## Issue Description

-The issue "[Search box unusable due to colors](https://github.com/codesandbox/codesandbox-client/issues/8653)" highlighted user confusion when interacting with the search bar.
-The problem arose because the typed text color closely matched the background color, making almost impossible to read what was written.
+The issue [Search box unusable due to colors](https://github.com/codesandbox/codesandbox-client/issues/8653) highlighted user confusion when interacting with the search bar.
+The bug was caused by the typed text color being nearly identical to the background color, making it almost impossible to read what was written.

 ## Solution

 To resolve this, the CSS file located in the `examples/_next/static/css` directory was updated.
 The modified code is as follows: